lnsalvador-up/EEE111-SW-Project-2-THUV3-Salvador-Leroy-Nathan/README.md

+This project is a monopoly banker interface which tracks a player's name, bank balance, and gameplay status.
+The interface also allows the banker to save player data in a database to save in case of pausing or stopping the game.
+The interface can also export existing data in the database to a csv file and vice versa, can import csv files to add new player data in the database.
 The file to open is mnplyGUI.py in the "monopoly" folder.
-The raw database is in
+The raw database is in gamesaves.db and the data is exported in  mnply.csv.
+The sampleplayers.csv is the sample csv file to be imported.